apache/spark/docs/sql-migration-guide.md

   - In Spark version 2.4 and below, the `current_timestamp` function returns a timestamp with millisecond resolution only.
 In Spark 3.0, the function can return the result with microsecond resolution if the underlying clock available on the system offers such resolution.

   - In Spark 3.0, a 0-argument Java UDF is executed in the executor side identically with other UDFs.
-In Spark version 2.4 and below, 0-argument Java UDF alone was executed in the driver side, and the result was propagated to executors, which might be more performant in some cases but caused inconsistency with a correctness issue in some cases.
+In Spark version 2.4 and below, the 0-argument Java UDF alone was executed in the driver side, and the result was propagated to executors, which might be more performant in some cases but caused inconsistency with a correctness issue in some cases.

   - The result of `java.lang.Math`'s `log`, `log1p`, `exp`, `expm1`, and `pow` may vary across platforms.
 In Spark 3.0, the result of the equivalent SQL functions (including related SQL functions like `LOG10`) return values consistent with `java.lang.StrictMath`.
 In virtually all cases this makes no difference in the return value, and the difference is very small, but may not exactly match `java.lang.Math` on x86 platforms in cases like, for example, `log(3.0)`, whose value varies between `Math.log()` and `StrictMath.log()`.